klaus2425/voice-assistant/README.md

 * Downloaded videos are saved to Downloads folder.
 * A quiet environment is suggested for speech recognition accuracy.
+* Good internet connection is recommended.
+* Lists are save in your documents folder.
 ## Installation
 <hr>